 Naseer Ashraf (piano) completed a degree in Music Theory & Composition with a minor in Viola Performance at the University of Rhode Island.
 He received his Master of Music degree in Classical Composition at SUNY Purchase.
 Naseer was then offered a competitive scholarship to complete an Artist Diploma in Piano Performance at SUNY, studying under Stephanie Brown.
 He teaches and performs in Westchester County and New York City.

-Savannah Bisset (voice, guitar) received her BA in Vocal Performance from SUNY Purchase.
+Savannah Bisset (voice, piano) received her BA in Vocal Performance from SUNY Purchase.
 Her NY Debut received a New York Times review as Marguerite in André Grétry’s Richard Coeur-de-lion.
 Recent engagements include Marguerite from Meyerbeer’s Les Huguenots and Ophélie in Thomas’s Hamlet with the Cantanti Project.
 She was a winner of the “Riverside Opera Competition” which was televised on “The Manhattan Classical Opera & Concert Series”.
 Savannah’s performance credits include work with the “NY Opera Exchange”, “LOFT Opera” and “New York Lyric Opera Theatre”, and opened the world premiere as Sofie in Raphaël Lucas’s award-winning opera Confession.
 Other roles performed include Die Erste Dame and Pamina in Mozart’s Die Zauberflöte, and Tirésias in Les mamelles de Tirésias which won the esteemed award from the National Opera Association.

 Lucas Brode (guitar, bass) received his BA with Honors in Music from Skidmore College.
 During his time at Skidmore, Lucas worked as a Sound Tech and Recording Engineer.
 Lucas’s scoring credits include having produced Going Pro: American Soccer, 2013 (a full length documentary) and short projects with animator Ken Siu.
 He has performed with various rock, jazz, and experimental bands over the past decade and has played at such venues as The Chance, The Bitter End, and The Knitting Factory.
 In addition to joining The Rye Arts Center, Lucas teaches at the New York City Guitar School, Blue Bus Music and School of Rock.